 The investment process is based on our proprietary framework which breaks down the global fixed income universe in a simple and transparent way, according to risk factor sensitivity.
-The portfolio allocates across three risk buckets – defensive, intermediate and aggressive – allowing the Manager to adjust the Fund’s allocation depending on the market environment, to help mitigate risk.
+The portfolio allocates across three risk buckets – defensive, intermediate and aggressive – allowing the Manager to adjust the portfolio's allocation depending on the market environment, to help mitigate risk.

 Visit your local fund centre

 Our strategy is an active total return strategy that aims to take advantage of market opportunities and focus on downside preservation to deliver attractive risk-adjusted returns throughout the economic cycle.View funds